Showstoppers

 individually, breaking up the figures and the flowery hilltop into

 one fragmented mass.
-Its a painting of paint, more than anything
+It’s a painting of paint, more than anything

 else.